GraphWalker/graphwalker.github.io/index.md

 ---
 title: Getting started overview
-summary: "GraphWalker is a Model-based testing tool for test automation.
+summary: "GraphWalker is a open source Model-based testing tool for test automation.
 It's designed to make it easy to design your tests using graphs."
 tags: [getting_started]
 sidebar: sidebar
 type: homepage